Tech-knowledge-y/Capstone/README.md

 - [x] User can view their profile page

-- [ ] User can edit or delete their profile
+- [x] User can edit or delete their profile

 - [ ] User can have many programming languages

 - [ ] User can set their availability by date and time

 - [x] User can view all profiles

 - [ ] User can view profiles by Mentor or Mentee

 - [ ] User can connect with Mentor or Mentee by chat

+- [x] User can comment on posts

+- [x] Google Maps API integration for location

 - [x] User can logout

-## Nice to haves
-- [ ] User can reset password
-- [ ] User can comment on posts
-- [ ] User can edit or delete comment
-- [ ] Google Maps API integration for location
-- [ ] Twilio API for notifications
-- [ ] FileStack API for profile pictures